 When your dog chews one of your favorite possessions, it’s important that you do not physically punish the dog.
 Punishment only increases stress levels and anxiety, which in turn increases their need to chew.
 When caught in the act, use corrective terms like “NO” or “OFF”, then redirect by offering a chew toy instead along with some praise.
 Praise should also be used anytime your dog selects an appropriate chew toy over the pillow on the couch.

 When all else fails and your dog keeps going back to the same object you can use an aversive like bitter apple spray.
-Remember that dogs will be dogs and they may have a relapse in judgement even when properly trained.
+Remember that dogs will be dogs and they may have a relapse in judgement even when after proper dog behavior training.
 When this happens simply begin at the beginning reinforcing good behavior over the bad.

 Digging is an instinct.
 Many of our breeds like the Terriers were bred to root critters out of the ground.
 Generally, dogs dig for the following reasons: